Is it Groundhog Day, Every Day?

 Do you want to be among the most successful companies?
 Research operating systems like EOS, pick one, find help implementing the system, and get started.

-Dave Borland helps leadership teams of established businesses to become a healthy, functional, and cohesive, by facilitating, coaching and training them using the tools of the EOS Operating System.
+Dave Borland is an EOS Implementer™.
+He helps leadership teams of established businesses to become a healthy, functional, and cohesive, by facilitating, coaching and training them using the tools of the EOS Operating System.